 After you buy your property, you can only live in it for a few months per year, subject to the duration of a visitor visa.

-Again, depending on which country you’re from, you may stay up to 90 days without a visa, but beyond that, you will need a visa.
+Again, depending on which country you’re from, you may stay up to 90 days without a visa, but you will need a visa beyond that.

 The average stay on an Electronic System for Travel Authorization (ESTA) is 90 days for Singaporeans.

-Before embarking on your next big adventure, make sure you have the appropriate travel documents if you want to stay longer.
+Before embarking on your next big adventure, ensure you have the appropriate travel documents if you want to stay longer.